PluribusDigital/playbook/growth/proposals.md

 ### "Color Team" Reviews

-STSI is less formal than most.
+Pluribus is less formal than most.
 We typically perform only Red and Gold reviews.

 #### Pink Team (Storyboard)